 Approval by European Commission

 These hardship clauses must first be approved by the European Commission.
-The European Commission has already approved a number of previously announced changes to the TVL yesterday, such as the access of the TVL for non-SME businesses as of the first quarter of 2021 and the increase of the maximum subsidy amounts per quarter.
-More information on when these changes will take effect is expected next week.
+The European Commission has already approved a number of previously announced changes to the TVL on 17 March 2021, such as the access of the TVL for non-SME businesses as of the first quarter of 2021 and the increase of the maximum subsidy amounts per quarter.
+More information on when these changes will take effect is expected in week 12.

-The other amendments to the TVL for the second quarter of 2021, such as the increase of the subsidy percentage from 85% to 100%, will still be submitted for approval at the end of this month.
+The other amendments to the TVL for the second quarter of 2021, such as the increase of the subsidy percentage from 85% to 100%, will still be submitted for approval at the end March 2021.